Meet Lina, a young girl with a bright future

-Jess recalls the early days after Lina’s diagnosis.
-"We left the ophthalmologist appointment with a referral for Vision Australia and were on the phone with them by the end of the week," she says.
+"We left the ophthalmologist appointment with a referral for Vision Australia and were on the phone with them by the end of the week," recalls Lina’s Mum, Jess.
 Vision Australia immediately stepped in to provide early intervention services funded by donations, ensuring Lina received crucial support while her family worked through the complexities of the NDIS.

-Since then, Lina has flourished.
-She has participated in Vision Australia’s playgroups and music classes, which have allowed her to connect with other children with vision impairments.
-These programs have also given Jess, Patrick, and Lina’s older siblings—Dominique (9) and Elva (7)—a strong community of families on similar paths.
+This support and social programs have allowed Lina to flourish and given Jess, Patrick, and Lina’s older siblings—Dominic (9) and Alba's (7)—a strong community of families on similar paths.

 About Vision Australia